-Regression results reported in Table 7 show that delinquency rates in 2008 are significantly higher in MSAs in which mortgage lending by lobbying lenders has expanded relatively faster than mortgage lending by other lenders.
-This result is robust to (i) the inclusion of various MSA-level characteristics, including characteristics of the mortgage lending market such as the share of subprime loans and the number of lenders, (ii) the exclusion of states in which the housing boom-bust cycle was more severe (Arizona, California, Florida, and Nevada) to ensure that mortgage market outcomes of these three states are not driving the results.
-The estimated effect is economically significant: a one standard deviation increase in the relative growth of mortgage loans of lobbying lenders is associated with almost a one and a half percentage point increase in the delinquency rate.
+Regression results reported in Table 7 show that delinquency rates in 2008 were significantly higher in MSAs in which mortgage lending by lobbying lenders has expanded relatively faster than mortgage lending by other lenders.
+This result is robust to the inclusion of various MSA-level characteristics, including characteristics of the mortgage market such as the share of subprime loans and the number of lenders (Column (1)).
+These control variables ensure that the correlation does not reflect the fact that lobbying lenders may have expanded faster in areas that ex post suffered more from the decline in house prices, or that had a higher proportion of risky borrowers, or that were affected more by the economic downturn.
+The exclusion of states in which the housing boom-bust cycle was more severe (Arizona, California, Florida, and Nevada) ensures that mortgage market outcomes of these four states are not driving the results (Column (2)).
+The estimated effect is economically significant: a one standard deviation increase in the relative growth of mortgage loans of lobbying lenders is associated with almost a 1.5 percentage point increase in the delinquency rate.

-To address endogeneity concerns, we perform two tests.
-First, as in the analysis of loan characteristics, we make use of a falsification test to show that expansion of mortgage lending by lobbying firms does not merely reflect unobserved lender characteristics correlated with lobbying activities in general.
-We find no statistically significant relationship between delinquency rates and the relative expansion of mortgage lending by lenders that lobbied on financial issues unrelated to securitization or consumer protection in mortgage lending.
-This suggests that lobbying by financial institutions is unlikely to be a general proxy for specific unobserved lenders' characteristics that could be systematically correlated with delinquency rates (column (3) of Table 7).
+We perform two tests to address concerns that, even if we included many control variables, omitted factors could still be driving the correlation between delinquency rates and the expansion of lobbying lenders.
+First, as in the analysis of loan characteristics at origination, we make use of a falsification test to show that the expansion of mortgage lending by lobbying firms does not merely reflect lender characteristics that may be correlated with a general propensity to lobby.
+Indeed, we find no statistically significant relationship between delinquency rates and the relative expansion of mortgage lending by lenders that lobbied on other issues (Column (3), Table 7).

-Second, we develop an instrumental variable strategy to further address such omitted factors bias.
-As a first instrument, we consider the sum of the 1998 market share in the MSA of lenders who lobbied on specific issues, in which each lender's initial market share is weighted by the distance between each lender's headquarters and Washington, D.C.
-This instrument is valid if (i) the initial presence of a lender in a MSA is predetermined and is not correlated with the lending conditions that prevailed in this MSA in the following years; (ii) the distance between a lender's headquarters and Washington, D.C. - a proxy for certain costs of lobbying - is uncorrelated with lending conditions in any specific MSA.
-The correlation between this instrument and the endogenous variable is negative (not shown) potentially reflecting that a smaller initial market share coupled with low cost of lobbying results in faster subsequent growth of lobbying lenders in that area.
-We consider a second instrument defined in a similar way (initial market share weighted by the distance variable), but using instead the initial market share of lenders lobbying on financial sector issues that are not related to securitization and mortgage lending.
-The sign of the correlation between the instrument and the endogenous variable is positive (not shown) probably because, in MSAs in which these other lenders have a larger initial presence, lenders lobbying on our issues of interest may intensify their lending activities and gain market share even more when these other lenders have a higher cost of lobbying.
+Second, we develop an instrumental variable strategy.
+As a first instrument, we consider the combined 1998 market share in the MSA of lenders who lobbied on specific issues, in which each lender's initial market share is weighted by the distance between each lender's headquarters and Washington, D.C.
+This instrument is valid if (i) the initial presence of a lender in a MSA is predetermined and is not correlated with lending conditions that prevailed in this MSA in the following years; (ii) the distance between a lender's headquarters and Washington, D.C. - a proxy for certain costs of lobbying - is uncorrelated with lending conditions in any specific MSA.
+The correlation between this instrument and the endogenous variable is negative (first stage results are available upon request), potentially because a smaller initial market share coupled with low cost of lobbying results in faster subsequent growth of lobbying lenders in that area.
+We consider a second instrument defined in a similar way (initial market share weighted by the distance variable), but using instead the initial market share of lenders lobbying on other issues.
+The sign of the correlation between this instrument and the endogenous variable is positive possibly because, in MSAs in which these other lenders have a larger initial presence, lenders lobbying on specific issues may intensify their lobbying and lending activities and gain market share even more when these other lenders have a higher cost of lobbying and a high initial market share.